Loss Functions for Measuring the Accuracy of Nonnegative Cross-Sectional Predictions: References

 Beaumont, P.M. and Isserman, A.M.
 (1987).
 Tests of Accuracy and Bias for County Population Projections: Comment.
 Journal of the American Statistical Association, 82, 1004-1009.

 Bryan, T. (1999).
 U.S. Census Bureau Population Estimates and Evaluation with Loss Functions.
 Statistics in Transition, 4, 537-548.

 Coleman, C.D.
 (2000).
 Evaluation and Optimization of Population Projections Using Loss Functions.
 In Federal Forecasters Conference 2000: Papers and Proceedings, ed.
-Gerald, D.E., Washington: Department of Education, Office of Edu
+Gerald, D.E., Washington: Department of Education, Office of Educational Research and Improvement. \url{https://cer.columbian.gwu.edu/sites/g/files/zaxdzs4246/files/downloads/FFC2000_reduced.pdf}